Mexican barbasco trade: The production process

-At the processing plants the tuber is inspected, washed and chopped up, and mixed with water to produce a thick paste.
-The paste is then put into fermentation vats where it remains several days, after which it is taken out and sun dried on a concrete floor where it is turned by workers using rakes.
-In the process of drying the paste crystallizes into diosgenin granules, also called flour.
+At the processing plants, the tuber is inspected, washed, chopped up, and mixed with water to produce a thick paste.
+The paste is then put into fermentation vats, where it remains for several days, after which it is taken out and sun-dried on a concrete floor, where it is turned by workers using rakes.
+In the process of drying, the paste crystallizes into diosgenin granules, also called flour.
 The flour is then bagged and sent to laboratories where the diosgenin content is measured and the price is calculated based on the diosgenin percentage, which varies from 4–6%.

-Knowledge of the uses and purposes of the barbasco tuber was highly stratified and barbasqueros often did not know the true purpose of the root they were gathering: they were frequently told that it was used for soap.
+Knowledge of the uses and purposes of the barbasco tuber was highly stratified, and barbasqueros often did not know the true purpose of the root they were gathering; they were frequently told that it was used for soap.
 The acopio owners knew more about the process and eventually invented ways of improving the diosgenin concentration in roots collected by adding different solvents to the tubers before shipping them to the beneficios.

 End of the barbasco era

 In the late 1970s, populist President Luis Echeverría sought to organize and nationalize the barbasco trade in order to provide more benefits to the barbasqueros and to the Mexican state.
 He established the organization PROQUIVEMEX (Productos Químicos Vegetales de México).
-However, at this point Mexico had lost its status as a world leader of the synthetic hormone market and the barbasco trade was declining, just as the root was becoming depleted in the wild.
+However, at this point, Mexico had lost its status as a world leader in the synthetic hormone market, and the barbasco trade was declining, just as the root was becoming depleted in the wild.